kkatsoulas/FixMyCity/README.md

 For access to these services you must:
 * Sign up with your e-mail.
-* Register your email though the link you will receive
+* Register your email though the link you will receive.